Wairarapa Line updates

 What is causing the staffing shortage?

-The Wairarapa Line requires Train Managers with specialised training, including industry standard licences for safety procedures for the Remutaka Tunnel and shunting operations in Masterton Yard.
+The Wairarapa Line requires Train Managers with specialised training, including industry standard licenses for safety procedures for the Remutaka Tunnel and shunting operations in Masterton Yard.
 While Transdev have 12 Train Managers on the books, only six are currently available for rostering.
 A full weekday timetable requires at least seven.

 What is Transdev doing to fix the issue?